 But before you swear off octinoxate completely, hear what skin experts have to say about this ingredient that’s commonly found in sunblock.
-We interviewed board-certified dermatologists Rachel Nazarian, MD, of Schweiger Dermatology Group and Hadley King, MD, as well as chemists Victoria Fu and Gloria Lu of Chemist Confessions.
+We interviewed board-certified dermatologists Rachel Nazarian, MD, of Schweiger Dermatology Group and Hadley King, MD, and chemists Victoria Fu and Gloria Lu of Chemist Confessions.

 Type of ingredient: Chemical UV filter

 Main benefits: Prevents sunburn, decreases the risk of skin cancer, doesn't leave a white cast.

 Who should use it: Anyone over the age of six months looking for a chemical sunscreen to protect their skin from UVB rays, especially those with oily skin and darker skin tones that struggle with mineral sunscreen.

-How often can you use it: In general, it's safe to use on a daily basis.
+How often can you use it: In general, it's safe to use daily.

 Works well with: To get broad-spectrum protection, octinoxate will often be combined with avobenzone (a chemical UVA filter).
 To help stabilize the avobenzone, it typically will come with another filter, octocrylene.

 Don't use with: Chemical peel ingredients like glycolic acid, and any ingredients with a significantly lower pH.

 What Is Octinoxate?